tsakim/bicm/docs/source/quickstart.rst

 BiCM Quickstart
 ===============

-If you want to get started right away, go ahead and follow the summary below.
 The ``bicm`` module encompasses essentially two steps for the analysis of node similarities in bipartite networks:

 #. given an input matrix, create the biadjacency matrix of the BiCM null model
 #. perform a statistical validation of the similarities of nodes in the same